All Episodes

 I hate talking about that.

-I think the guy's name was Ham.
+I think the guy's name was Hammond.

-You won every single tournament in the state of Ohio for your, I guess, weight class at the time.
+You won every single tournament in the state of Ohio for your, I guess, weight class at the time?

-Yeah, back in the day, yeah.
+Yeah, back in the day.

-Back in the day, you won every time, and you only lost one match in all your years wrestling?
+And you only lost one match in all your years wrestling?

 In high school.

-Yes, uh, yes, but where did this humble gym thing come from?
+Where did this humble gym thing come from?

 I think that's a pretty awesome record.